hadv/ethaura/PROJECT_STRUCTURE.md

 # Project Structure

-This document provides an overview of the EthAura project structure.
+This document provides an overview of the ΞTHΛURΛ project structure.

 ## Directory Tree